NilFoundation/mina-add-zkapp/README.md

 git clone git@github.com:NilFoundation/mina-zkapp-demo.git
 cd mina-zkapp-demo
 ```
-### Install npm dependencies
+### Install project dependencies
 ```
 npm install -g zkapp-cli
 npm i
 ```

 ### Setup keys/Fund wallet
-Before deploying , you must fund the wallet.
-There are two key-pairs required/
+There are two key-pairs required to deploy the zkApp to testnet
 - zkApp : This keypair is for the zkApp.
 Located in `keys/berkeley.json`
 - User: This keypair is for user signing & calling zkApp method.
 Located in `keys/user.json`

-You must update these files, see below to generate keypair.
+User must update these files, see below to generate keypair.

 #### Generate key Pair